LYNHQQ/ESP32S3_ICM45686/README.md

 The project includes the following main directories:

-*   **main:** Contains the main application code (`main.c`) that initializes the SPI bus, sets up the IMU using the custom driver, and enters a loop to read and print sensor data.
+*   **main:** Contains the main application code (`main.c`) that initializes the SPI bus, sets up the IMU using the custom driver, configures the external clock signal, and enters a loop to read and print sensor data.
+It also includes an interrupt handler for the IMU data ready signal.
 *   **components:** Contains custom components for the project.
     *   **SPI_BUS:** Component for managing the SPI communication interface.
         *   `include/spi.h`: Header file with SPI pin definitions and function declarations.